youndon/Flares/src/main/kotlin/AtlasBox/Theory Sets, ranges, and alternations_Regex.md

 ##### Avoiding characters in sets

-The general rule is that you do not need to avoid special characters within sets if they are used in their literal meaning.
+The FP.general rule is that you do not need to avoid special characters within sets if they are used in their literal meaning.
 For example, the set `[.?!]` will match a single period, a question mark, an exclamation mark, and nothing else.
 However, the characters used to define a set or a range should be avoided or put in a neutral position – in case we look for their literal symbols:

 - to match the hyphen character, we should put it in the first or in the last position in the set: `"[-a-z]"` matches lowercase letters and the hyphen, and `"[A-Z-]"` matches uppercase letters and the hyphen;
 - hat `^` does not need to be avoided if placed anywhere but the beginning.
 This way, the set `"[^a-z^]"` matches everything except for lowercase letters and the hat character;